B-Brazier/bmtqs-assessment/README.md

 ## About

 The BMT Tax Depreciation Quantity Surveyors solution is used for an assessment purpose.
-It is a small `C#` Web App that allows the user to Create, Update and View A list of contacts.
+It is a small `C#` Web App that allows the user to Create, Update and View a list of contacts.

 Contacts contain a mandatory first name and last name.
 As well as a company name, mobile number and email address.